matthewadams/docker-json/README.md

 # trentm/json Docker Wrapper
-This repo simply wraps http://trentm.com/json in an convenient Docker image.
+This repo simply wraps http://trentm.com/json in a convenient Docker image.

 ## Alias
 Creating an alias like